KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/combine-front-end-guide/section-overview.md

 ![folder-structure](https://storage.googleapis.com/coderhackers-assets/docs/img/2020-05-03-23-20-58.png)

-I will now write css and javascript to these files.
+From now on, we will write CSS and javascript to these files.

 Next, load `css/custom.css` and `js/custom.js` into `index.html`.